Sustainable sourcing is shaping the way restaurateurs work, how chefs craft menus and how diners decide where to eat.

 The restaurant industry is routinely tested by employee turnover, so an eco-friendly business philosophy can bring stability.
 Some 42% of workers prefer organizations that have a positive impact on the world, according to a survey by the consultancy Global Tolerance.

 “From fast casual to fine dining, we’re seeing that candidates want to work at restaurants that have a strong sense of values,” says Carrie Luxem, CEO of the Restaurant HR Group, which works with operators across the country.

 Promoting sustainability efforts can help attract and retain talent.

 At Big Grove Tavern in Champaign, Illinois, Executive Chef Jessica Gorin has found that workers are attracted to the restaurant’s eco ethos.
-To help drive home that connection, she arranges staff farm trips to the restaurant’s local producers such as nearby Kilgus Farmstead, where the restaurant sources its milk, cream and ground beef.
+To help drive home that connection, she arranges staff farm trips to the restaurant’s local producers, such as nearby Kilgus Farmstead, where the restaurant sources its milk, cream and ground beef.
 “The staff feels good meeting the farmers, and it builds a personal relationship with the product that they’re selling,” she says.

 Restaurants overall have greater access today to organic, locally grown and all-natural products, from produce to sandwich meats.

 Operators, however, can also adapt menus to match availability.
-Leith Hill, owner of New York City’s Ellary’s Greens, sources 80 percent of her meat and produce locally.
+Leith Hill, owner of New York City’s Ellary’s Greens, sources 80% of her meat and produce locally.
 But when harsh conditions affect product availability and price, Hill reworks her menu to take advantage of what can be secured, often at a lower price.
 “Sustainable is the way people want to eat,” she says.

 HOW TO GO HIGH EFFICIENCY

-Target your kitchen's top energy guzzlers.
+Target your kitchen's top energy suckers.